aenavidad/historical-series-re-Belize/work/may-23/out.md

 - W 0 - W 71, even W 72 - W 104 saw 0 1
 ```

-### supplement content M
+#### supplement content M

-content M for metadata, as per above, and newly created as per [[may-23/log]] sec `24 may` no 4[^id in code block = id in [[v-log]] sec `records` subsec 5 `files`, ver = is this file fit for versioning for this series (0 for file w no metadata nor metadata vars ie no dedicated space for metadata, 0 for file w no data overlap with nearest ensuing ver 1 file, 1 else), diff = list of records with diff fm nearest ensuing version w `/` separators, desc = nat lang desc of diff w `/` separators]
+content M for metadata, as per above, and newly created as per [[may-23/log]] sec `24 may` no 4[^id in code block = id in [[v-log]] sec `records` subsec 5 `files`, ver = is this file fit for versioning for this series (0 for file w no metadata nor metadata vars ie no dedicated space for metadata where short string metadata within data files not counted as metadata, 0 for file w no data overlap with ~~nearest ensuing ver 1~~ 00 file, 1 else), diff = list of records with diff fm nearest ensuing version w `/` separators, desc = nat lang desc of diff w `/` separators]

 ```
 id,ver,diff,desc,note